 These are metrics that pertain to Process Quality.
 They are used to measure the efficiency and effectiveness of various processes.

-These are metrics that pertain to Project Quality.
+These are metrics that relate to Project Quality.
 They are used to quantify defects, cost, schedule, productivity and estimation of various project resources and deliverables.

 We’ll now take a closer look at the various types of the two most important categories of metrics – Project Metrics, and Process Metrics.

-1. Schedule Variance: Any difference between the scheduled completion of an activity and the actual completion is known as Schedule Variance.
+Schedule Variance: Any difference between the scheduled completion of an activity and the actual completion is known as Schedule Variance.

-RSI = 1- ((No of changed + No of deleted + No of added) / Total no of Initial requirements) x100.
+RSI = 1- ((Number of changed + Number of deleted + Number of added) / Total number of initial requirements) x100.

-5. Productivity (Project): It is a measure of output from a related process for a unit of input.
+Productivity (Project): Is a measure of output from a related process for a unit of input.

-6. Productivity (for test case preparation) = Actual no of test cases/ Actual effort expended in test case preparation.
+Productivity (for test case preparation) = Actual number of test cases/ Actual effort expended in test case preparation.

 Schedule variance for a phase = (Actual Calendar days for a phase – Planned calendar days for a phase + Start variance for a phase)/ (Planned calendar days for a phase) x 100

-11. Effort variance for a phase: The deviation between planned and actual effort for various phases within the project.
+Effort variance for a phase: The deviation between a planned and actual effort for various phases within the project.

-Effort variance for a phase = (Actual effort for a phase – planned effort for a phase)/ (planned effort for a phase) x 100
+Effort variance for a phase = (Actual effort for a phase – a planned effort for a phase)/ (planned effort for a phase) x 100.

 Cost of quality = (review + testing + verification review + verification testing + QA + configuration management + measurement + training + rework review + rework testing)/ total effort x 100.